NCAR/CM1/README.md

 * [Here is a sample submission script for NCAR's derecho supercomputer](utils/cm1run_derecho)  **(Last updated:  24 March 2024)**

-## What is CM1?

-_In scientific terms_:  CM1 is a three-dimensional, non-hydrostatic, non-linear, time-dependent numerical model designed for idealized studies of atmospheric phenomena.

-_In non-scientific terms_:  CM1 is a computer program used for atmospheric research.
-It is designed for studies of relatively small-scale processes in the Earth's atmosphere, such as thunderstorms.

-For more information, please read these [answers to frequently asked questions](docs/faq.md) about CM1.

 ### [Download](docs/releases.md)

   (Most recent version:  `cm1r21.1` available since 24 March 2024)